 This category is weighted at 10% on the CLDF and includes factors such as student outcomes, ratings, awards, and attendance.
-Employee received zero (0) points in this area, and has failed to provided any documentation to indicate his relevant contributions to the student body at Kramer.
+Employee received zero (0) points in this area and has failed to provided any credible evidence to indicate that his contributions to the student body at Woodson were significant and relevant, thereby justifying an increase in his score.
+I find no credible reason to substitute my judgment for that of the principal in this category.